 Our project work under the Cabell County Family Resource Network began in 2000.
-During this time, we have served as a “connector” or “bridge” between the schools and the community through provision of a variety of resources including adult mentors, tutors, after school programming, health services, and career connections.
+During this time, we have served as a “connector” or “bridge” between the schools and the community through provision of a variety of resources including adult mentors, tutors, after-school programming, health services, and career connections.
 During the 2014-15 school year, we continued to connect resources that empower students in Cabell County schools under a new name – Cabell County Student Empowerment Team.
-We continue to focus all our efforts on needs of students with the vision of “a caring community engaged in connecting resources and creating a culture where students believe they can achieve.”
+We continue to focus all our efforts on the needs of students with the vision of “a caring community engaged in connecting resources and creating a culture where students believe they can achieve.”

 Our mission is to “connect resources to empower students to achieve personal excellence.”
 Our motto Connect, Believe, Achieve, reflects the core beliefs of our mission.
 By connecting needed resources with students, we encourage them to believe they can achieve greater personal success

 Everyone has time, talents, and treasure.
 We are looking for individuals, businesses, and agencies in our community who are interested in developing resilient children and youth who graduate from high school career or college ready.
 There are many ways YOU can join our team:

 - Volunteer as a “Classroom Champion” to provide academic assistance

 - Tutor a middle school or high school student,